martinfrances107/rust_d3_geo/README.md

 Early draft port -  sub module by submodule.
 Sub module porting means the test have also been ported.
 No API stability guarentees.

+I have partial implementation of src/distance.rs and src/length.rs.

+Current the partially ported test show that they work for what I need DataObject::LineString and DataObject::FeatureCollection ( where LineString is involved)

 Next sub modules on the roadmap -

 * Clip, GeoStream, resample.